Whitman College: From seminary to college

 Whitman's trustees decided in 1882 that while their institution could not continue as a prep school, it might survive as the area's only college.
 Alexander Jay Anderson, the former president of the Territorial University (now the University of Washington), came to turn the institution into a college and become its president.
-After modeling the institution after New England liberal arts colleges, Anderson opened the school on September 4, 1882 (Marcus Whitman's birthday) with an enrollment of 60 students and three senior faculty (Anderson, his wife and son).
+After modeling the institution after New England liberal arts colleges, Anderson opened the school, Whitman College, on September 4, 1882 (Marcus Whitman's birthday) with an enrollment of 60 students and three senior faculty (Anderson, his wife and son).
 In 1883, the school received a collegiate charter and began expanding with aid from the Congregational American College and Education Society.

 Financial turmoil and new leadership

 Despite local support for Whitman College and help from the Congregational community, financial troubles set in for the school.
 After losing favor with some of the school's supporters, Anderson left Whitman in 1891 to be replaced by Reverend James Francis Eaton.
 The continuing recession of the 1890s increased the institution's financial worries and lost Eaton his backing, leading to his resignation in 1894.

-Reverend Stephen Penrose, an area Congregational minister and former trustee, became president of the college and brought the school back to solvency by establishing Whitman's endowment with the aid of D. K. Pearsons, a Chicago philanthropist.
-By popularizing Marcus Whitman's life and accomplishments (including the false claim that the missionary had been pivotal in the annexation by the United States of Oregon Territory), Penrose was able to gain support and resources for the college.
+The Reverend Stephen Penrose, an area Congregational minister and former trustee, became president of the college and brought the school back to solvency by establishing Whitman's endowment with the aid of D. K. Pearsons, a Chicago philanthropist.
+By popularizing Marcus Whitman's life and accomplishments (including the false claim that the missionary had been pivotal in the annexation by the United States of the Oregon Territory), Penrose was able to gain support and resources for the college.
 Under his leadership, the faculty was strengthened and the first masonry buildings, Billings Hall and the Whitman Memorial Building, were constructed.

 End of religious affiliation

 In 1907, Penrose began a plan called "Greater Whitman" which sought to transform the college into an advanced technical and science center.
-To aid fundraising, Penrose abandoned affiliation with the Congregational Church, and became unaffiliated with any denomination.
+To aid fundraising, Penrose abandoned affiliation with the Congregational Church and became unaffiliated with any denomination.
 The prep school was closed and fraternities and sororities were introduced to the campus.
-Ultimately, this program was unable to raise enough capital; in 1912, the plan was abandoned and Whitman College returned to being a small liberal arts institution, albeit with increased focus on co-curricular activities.
+Ultimately, this program was unable to raise enough capital; in 1912, the plan was abandoned, and Whitman College returned to being a small liberal arts institution, albeit with increased focus on co-curricular activities.
 Penrose iterated the school's purpose "to be a small college, with a limited number of students to whom it will give the finest quality of education".
 In 1920 Phi Beta Kappa installed a chapter, the first for a Northwest college, and Whitman had its first alum Rhodes Scholar.